Best External Microphone for Canon EOS 70D

 Key Factors

-• Active Gain Control: Microphones with a +20dB boost help bypass the 70D’s noisy internal preamps for cleaner sound.
+• Gain Control: Look for a +20dB switch to bypass the 70D’s noisy internal pre-amps.

 Comparison Table